denten-books/plain-text/30-format.md

 negotiated in terms of depth and surface.
 Two types of reading become evident in this model.
 The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
 For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically minded critic reads in search of hidden drives, desires, or cognitive structures.
-By contrast to symptomatic reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in texts; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."[@best_surface_2009, 9] The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."
+The psychologically minded critic reads in search of hidden drives and desires.

-[@best_surface_2009, 12]
+In contrast to such "symptomatic" reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in texts; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."[@best_surface_2009, 9] The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading." [@best_surface_2009, 12]

-In making the argument for surface reading, Best and Marcus gesture toward the kind of formal poetics advocated by Susan Sontag in the late 1960s.
+In making an argument for surface reading, Best and Marcus gesture toward the kind of formal poetics advocated by Susan Sontag in the late 1960s.
 At the time, Sontag wrote about the need for "more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle